openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-## Obtaining Authorization Server Metadata
+## Obtaining Wallet Metadata

 Client utilizing this specification has multiple options to obtain AS's metadata:

-* Client obtains AS metadata prior to a transaction, e.g using [@!RFC8414] or out-of-band mechanisms.
+* Client obtains Wallet's metadata prior to a transaction, e.g using [@!RFC8414] or out-of-band mechanisms.
 See (#as_metadata_parameters) for the details.
-* Client has pre-obtained static set of AS metadata.
+* Client has pre-obtained static set of Wallet's metadata.
 See (#openid4vp-profile) for the example.

 # Client Metadata

-This specification introduces additional Client metadata to enable Client and AS to determine credential formats, proof types and algorithms to be used in a protocol exchange.
+This specification introduces additional Client metadata to enable Client and the Wallet to determine credential formats, proof types and algorithms to be used in a protocol exchange.

 ## Additional Client Metadata Parameters {#client_metadata_parameters}